Home

 Frequently Asked Questions About Christianity, Answered Honestly!

 What we have is a misunderstanding of the context in which the term it is used.
-Clearly, the environment in which this is stated is where, "some of them" (meaning the Church) proved false.
-In the external Covenant sense, the Church as a whole represents those who are bought because it is a symbol of the body of Christ.
-But that doesn't mean that every individual in the Church was actually purchased or bought by the blood of the lamb.
-Just as the nation of Israel of the Old Covenant represented God's people and was spoken of as being bought, and yet all the children within her were not truly saved.
-As a whole cpongregation of God they were partaking of the blessings those whom Christ bought, and so they collectively are spoken of as the group that was bought.
+Clearly, the environment in which this is stated is where, some of them (meaning, in the church that he has bought) prove false.
+The church as a whole "represents" those who are bought because it is a symbol of the body of Christ.
+But that doesn't mean that every single individual in the church was purchased or bought by the lamb's blood.
+Just as the nation of Israel of the Old Covenant "represented" God's chosen people and was spoken of as being bought, and yet all the children within her were not truly purchased by Christ's blood.
+In the external covenanted congregational sense, they were partaking of the blessings (Romans 9:4-6) of those whom Christ bought, and so they collectively are spoken of as the group that was bought.
+However, true salvation is an individual process of redemption or purchase reserved for a remnant of the whole.

 Exodus 15:16